fukuheih/pose-estimation-form-evaluation/README.md

 # Squat Form Evaluation Using Pose Estimation

 ## Overview
-This project evaluates squat form using pose estimation.
+This project evaluates training form using pose estimation.

+## Motivation
+This research aims to achieve objective and consistent automated evaluation of training form, independent of subjective judgment or filming conditions.

+To adress variations in filming conditions, the project utilizes scale normalization techniques to standardize data for AI-based assessment.

 ## Methods
 - YOLO Pose